The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.

 Reasons these pay rates vary

-The three ranges of hourly pay rates recognise the diversity of editors, clients and editing work across Australia.
+The three ranges of hourly pay rates recognise the diversity of editors, clients and editing work across Australia or Aotearoa New Zealand.

 Different hourly pay rates are not given for different types of editing.
 Some editors may charge different amounts for different types of work, but overall these rates reflect fair rates of pay for the skills and experience of different types of self-employed editors running a professional business.
 The work rate, or how much editing can be achieved in a specific time, varies by the type of editing and the experience of the editor.

-Types of editing are explained here and in the Australian standards for editing practice.
+Types of editing are explained here and in the IPEd standards for editing practice.

 Editors and clients can present prices in different ways